Deco&Design - Furniture

 Styles in furniture - Arts and Crafts

 In the 19th century, dominated by the industrial revolution, factories replaced craftsmen and small workshops as products became cheaper and more accessible.
-But this 'inflation' of products also came with the dissatisfaction of those who saw them as poorly made and lacking personality.
+But this 'inflation' of products also came with the displeasure of those who saw them as poorly made and lacking personality.
 And so, around 1860, the Arts and Crafts (Arts and Crafts), a philosophical way of looking at the production of goods that emphasized unique design and handmade or partly handmade production in workshops.
 The movement spanned the fields of fine and decorative arts, architecture, jewelry and had a major impact on furniture.

 Styles in furniture - Arts and Crafts